malsuryc/resources/README.md

 ## Adding a Resource

 Edit the relevant YAML file under `_data/topics/`.
 Append a new item under `resources:` following the schema.
 Keep date format consistent (YYYY-MM-DD).
 Tags should be short and consistent (e.g. `deep-learning` not `Deep Learning`).
+If a resource belongs to multiple types, use the `types:` array; if you provide only `type:`, it will be treated as `[type]` automatically.

 ## Adding a Topic